Cheap in the air

 Also wonder what adventure the airplane is ahead?

-Not that I’m proud of my hours in the air as it is extremely bad for the environment, I just can’t resist cheap flights.
+Not that I’m proud of my hours in the air as it is extremely bad for the environment, but sometimes I gotta get a flight and then...
+I rather pay less than more.
 I think the best one I ever caught was the connection between Amsterdam to Dublin: only €15!
 Oh wait, I almost forget the one of €12 from the Netherlands to Portugal.
 How I do it?
 Let me explain this one to you.

 First of all, this kind of only works when you are not super stuck to a specific departure and arrival date and preferably not to a destination either.
 In other words: you have to be flexible/adventurous/creative.
 You’ll see what I mean.